-P-1 visas are available for application to those individuals who are traveling temporarily to the United States to participate in a competition or perform in which the individual is internationally recognized with a high level of achievement.
+P-1 visas are available to those individuals who are traveling temporarily to the United States to participate in an athletic competition or performance in which the individual is internationally recognized with a high level of achievement.
 Such achievement must be supported by a degree or skill, and the level of recognition must be substantially above the ordinary, must be renowned, and must be leading or well- known in more than one (1) country.

 - A copy of the contract with a major U.S. sports league or team, or a contract in an individual sport with international recognition;